-Beginning July 1st, CU Recycling will limit document destruction collections to six or fewer boxes.
+CU Recycling now limits document destruction collections to six or fewer boxes.

-CU Recycling will offer a biweekly route to pick up small quantities of materials for destruction (up to six boxes per department), store them securely at the CU Distribution Center, and have them destroyed by a shredding company.
-The charge for this service will continue to be $6 per box for up to six boxes (standard copy paper size, approximately 12" x 18" x 9"high), and can be requested by filling out the following online form:
+CU Recycling offers a biweekly route to pick up small quantities of materials for destruction (up to six boxes per department), stores them securely at the CU Distribution Center, and has them destroyed by a local shredding company.
+The charge for this service is $6 per box for up to six boxes (please use no larger than standard copy paper size, approximately 12" x 18" x 9"high).

 - Materials are sorted by Bayaud for "highest and best use" to remove recycling contaminants before shredding, baling, and shipment for recycling.